awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-remote-commands.md

 ## A step in my script failed, but the overall status is 'succeeded'<a name="ts-exit-codes"></a>

 Using Run Command, you can define how your scripts handle exit codes\.
 By default, the exit code of the last command run in a script is reported as the exit code for the entire script\.
 You can, however, include a conditional statement to exit the script if any command before the final one fails\.
-For information and examples, see [Managing exit codes in Run Command commands](command-exit-codes.md)\.
+For information and examples, see [Specify exit codes in commands](command-workflow-scripts.md#command-exit-codes)\.

 ## SSM Agent isn't running properly<a name="ts-ssmagent-linux"></a>